twof/graphql-spec/rfcs/QueryLevelNullability.md

 GraphQL is a "nullable by default" language meaning that all properties are allowed to be `null`.
-This is in contrast to the two modern languages used on mobile clients, Swift and Kotlin, which are both non-null by default languages.
+This is in contrast to the two modern languages used on mobile clients, Swift and Kotlin, which are both non-null by default.
 In Swift and Kotlin, unless developers otherwise specify it, properties cannot be `null`.

 This mismatch creates some dissonance for developers who are currently forced into dealing the